mcroitor/automation/06_jenkins.en.md

 - **HTML Publisher** — HTML format report publishing
 - **Cobertura** — code coverage reports

-Additionally, you can install the **Blue Ocean** plugin, which provides a modern interface for pipeline visualization and simplifies their creation and management (note: Blue Ocean was deprecated by Jenkins in 2023 and is no longer actively maintained).
+Additionally, you can install the **Blue Ocean** plugin, which provides a modern interface for pipeline visualization and simplifies their creation and management.

+> [!NOTE]
+> Blue Ocean was deprecated by Jenkins in 2023 and is no longer actively maintained.

 ## Jenkinsfile